jompero/unit_pathfinder_tira/Documentation/User guide.md

 New maps can be loaded by clicking 'Load New Map'.
 Maps used in testing are located in unit_pathfinder_tira/Maps/.

 ![Image of program in running](https://github.com/jompero/unit_pathfinder_tira/blob/master/Documentation/Resources/program.png)

+## Javadoc
+Javadoc can be found at: unit_pathfinder_tira/Documentation/Javadoc/index.html